Preview Mode Links will not work in preview mode

 Aug 19, 2015

-Host Cynthia Bemis Abrams celebrates the early career and influence of Debbie Allen, the accomplished actor, choreographer, business-owner, director, producer and writer.
-Cynthia highlights her early influences (her mom) and path to Howard University.
-From Lydia Grant of "Fame" (both the film and TV series) and...
+Host Cynthia Bemis Abrams celebrates the early career and influence of Debbie Allen, the groundbreaking actor, choreographer, director, producer, and businesswoman.
+This episode explores her journey from Howard University to her star-making role as Lydia Grant in Fame, both the film and TV series, and how she shaped the...

 Aug 12, 2015